johannschopplich/kirby-headless/README.md

 ### `resolvePermalinks()`

 > [!TIP]
-> Act the same as Kirby's built-in `permalinksToUrls()` method, but supports a custom URL parser.
+> Acts the same as Kirby's built-in `permalinksToUrls()` method, but supports a custom URL parser.

 This field method resolves page and file permalinks to their respective URLs.
 It is primarily intended for usage with KQL queries, because the value of `writer` fields contain permalink URLs like `/@/page/nDvVIAwDBph4uOpm`.
 But the method works with any field values that contains permalinks in `href` or `src` attributes.